What is Collision Insurance?

 - Expenses related to bodily injury

-- Damages to your vehicle when it is not being driven (theft, vandalism, acts of God or nature)
+- Damages to your vehicle when it is not being driven, such as theft, vandalism, "acts of God", or natural disasters

 Benefits of Collision Coverage

 While it does mean you will pay a little more on your insurance premium, collision coverage can really come in handy when you need it.
 You get the benefit of avoiding out-of-pocket expenses for your vehicle damage, minus the deductible.
-You also get coverage for your vehicle if it is deemed "totaled" -- i.e. your car isn't repairable or costs more to repair than what it's worth.
-Here, the insurer will pay you the retail market value of the car and you are free to buy or lease a new one, if you so choose.
+You also get coverage for your vehicle if it's deemed "totaled."
+A car is often deemed "totaled", when it isn't repairable or costs more to repair than what it's worth.
+Here, the insurer will pay you the retail market value of the car, and you'll be free to buy or lease a new one, if you so choose.

 Collision Insurance: Related Resources